 3. Complete the Applicant Information form in the Portal.

 4. Complete the Budget form in the Portal (see Budget Notes below).
 Although the full amount requested will rarely be granted, please show the entire projected travel budget.

-5. Upload the following materials as 2 separate PDF or Word files:
+5. Upload the following materials as 2 separate PDF files:

 a.
 Curriculum Vitae not to exceed 2 pages that includes:

 * Record of applicant's education, including the dates when degrees were awarded;

 * Record of applicant's employment;